Renewed efforts to tackle Glasgow cup waste in run-up to COP26

 First rolled out as part of our Cup Movement in 2019, this intervention aims to reduce the amount of single-use cups used and discarded in Glasgow each year, by encouraging people to make use of existing facilities for cup reuse and recycling.

-The intervention is supported by Caffè Nero, Costa Coffee, McDonald's, Pret a Manger and Starbucks, who between them provide 106 store locations across Glagow where reusable cups are accepted and encouraged and single-use paper cups, regardless of brand, can be taken to be recycled.
-An interactive online map will be available on the campaign webpage, to help people navigate to their nearest location for cup reuse or recycling.
+The intervention is supported by Caffè Nero, Costa Coffee, McDonald's, Pret a Manger and Starbucks, who between them provide 106 store locations across Glasgow where reusable cups are accepted and encouraged, and single-use paper cups, regardless of brand, can be taken to be recycled.
+An interactive online map is available, to help people navigate to their nearest location for cup reuse or recycling.

 The #ChooseToReuse or #TakeItBack initiative is also linking in with the council's People Make Glasgow Greener campaign.
 Messaging encouraging people to #TakeItBack and recycle single use cups with participating retailers will appear on the city's blue on-the-go recycling bins, which currently cannot accept paper cups.

 Around 80% of Scotland’s carbon footprint comes from the goods, materials and services which we produce, buy, use and often throw out immediately.
 And with nearly 500 million single-use cups being used and discarded in Scotland each year, the vast majority of which end up wasted either in landfill, the incinerator or as litter, our caffeine fix is an example of how our current consumption contributes to climate change.

 Every single cup contains materials – paper and plastic – that were extracted, transported, made into products, transported again; just to be used for a few minutes before being discarded as waste.
 This is not sustainable.